eth-educators/ethstaker-guides/alerting.md

 $ wget https://github.com/prometheus/alertmanager/releases/download/v0.22.2/alertmanager-0.22.2.linux-amd64.tar.gz
 ```

-Verify the SHA256 Checksum as shown on https://prometheus.io/download/ is the same as the file we just downloaded.
+Verify that the SHA256 Checksum as shown on https://prometheus.io/download/ is the same as the file we just downloaded.

 ```
 $ sha256sum alertmanager-0.22.2.linux-amd64.tar.gz